-At Homerton, we have been welcoming Architecture students since 2020.
-We are also home to the University’s graduate Architecture apprentices.
+At Homerton, we have been welcoming Architecture students since 2020 and are the home of the University's graduate Architecture apprentices.
 The Department of Architecture is located at the southern end of the town centre, only a short distance away from the College.
 As an Architecture student at Homerton, you will be able to apply for support from the College for material, equipment and research expenses.
-The College is in the process of completing a spectacular new dining hall, designed by Fielden Fowles, following a major competition.
+The College has also recently completed a spectacular new dining hall, designed by Fielden Fowles, following a major competition.

 In addition, you will be taught by Design Fellows who are practising architects.